thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 - [Feature - Opensea Sell Script Support Different Currency Selection](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/61)

 Added a new script `utils/opensea/cancel_on_sale_nfts.js` that will allow users to remove NFTs that they own from being on sale between two edition numbers (inclusive).
 This functionality uses Puppeteer and Chainsafe's Dappeteer, so please use at your own discretion as you will need to make use of your private key for this functionality to work.
 [Feature - Cancel NFTs On Sale On Opensea](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/52)

-Added a new script `utils/opensea/unhide_nfts.js` that will allow users to unhide NFTs that they own from their hidden tab.
-This functionality uses Puppeteer and Chainsafe's Dappeteer, so please use at your own discretion as you will need to make use of your private key for this functionality to work.
-Please note that this script is still experimental and due to the way that Opensea refreshes their data grids, the script will go into a loop where it looks like it keeps on unhiding the same NFTs over and over.
-Simply cancel the script when this occurs and try it again a bit later.
-[Feature - Opensea Unhide NFTs Script](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection/issues/62)

 ### Added Layer Global Maximum Repeatability Setting